MugPand/MultiplicationStudy/README.md

 *Note: The n^2 line overlaps the standard algorithm curve.*

 *Note: The Karatsuba operation count may not be completely accurate which results in the respective line not following the n^1.58 curve as closely as I had hoped.*

+# Usage

+I've provided both a Python file and a JupyterNotebook with the standard, karatsuba, and simulation functions for testing/modifying purposes.